JUDSYS/v1Spec/spec/03-encoding.md

 ## Strings

-All apps MUST have propper Unicode support and fonts to display any characters that may be necessary for the country of intended use.
-This is, an app for France MUST have fonts with accented charactes, but MAY NOT have any CJK nor Cyrilic support.
-An app for Russia MUST have Cyrilic and Latin support, but MAY NOT have CJK or Mongolian support.
+All apps MUST have proper Unicode support and fonts to display any characters that may be necessary for the country of intended use.
+This is, an app for France MUST have fonts with accented characters, but MAY NOT have any CJK nor Cyrillic support.
+An app for Russia MUST have Cyrillic and Latin support, but MAY NOT have CJK or Mongolian support.

 It is RECOMMENDED to store string in NFC (Normal Form Composition).

 It is RECOMMENDED that all apps support as much Unicode characters and scripts as possible.
-It is also RECOMMENDED that all apps include the nececessary fonts.
+It is also RECOMMENDED that all apps include the necessary fonts.

 Emoji usage is discouraged.